MiguelOlivFig/Sportify_Clusters/README.md

 **Data Description:** <br>
 In this project, we leveraged three crucial datasets to gain deeper insights into our customer base and enhance our marketing strategies:
-- **Digital Interactions**: A comprehensive collection of customer interactions across multiple online platforms, including emails, social media engagement, and in-app activities.
+- **Digital Interactions**: A comprehensive collection of customer interactions across multiple online platforms, including emails, social media engagement, and in-app activities
-- **Sports Product Consumption**: Data reflecting spending patterns across various sports products and activities, offering a view into product preferences.
+- **Sports Product Consumption**: Data reflecting spending patterns across various sports products and activities, offering a view into product preferences
-- **Demographics**: Insights into customer characteristics such as age, city, education level, and dependents, allowing for a better understanding of customer personas.
+- **Demographics**: Insights into customer characteristics such as age, city, education level, and dependents, allowing for a better understanding of customer personas

 By applying **clustering techniques** to these datasets, we identified key customer segments.
 This enables us to develop tailored marketing strategies and product offerings that resonate with the unique needs and preferences of each group.